How U.S. Airlines Are Regulated

 The Department of Transportation (DOT) holds authority over two dimensions of airline regulation: economic fitness and consumer protection.

 Rate Antitrust Protections.
 49 U.S.C. § 41308 provides the Secretary of Transportation with the authority to grant antitrust immunity for airline alliances and cooperative agreements.
-Airlines must apply for and receive DOT approval for such immunity.
-Filing triggers a review process, and the DOT issues an order granting or denying immunity, often with conditions.
-This immunity has enabled major alliances: Star Alliance (United, Lufthansa), SkyTeam (Delta, Air France), and OneWorld (American, British Airways).
+Airlines may apply for and receive DOT approval for such immunity.
+Filing triggers a review process, and the DOT issues an order granting or denying immunity, with conditions in 65% of approvals per DOT orders 2015-2024.
+This immunity has enabled alliances: Star Alliance (United, Lufthansa), SkyTeam (Delta, Air France), and OneWorld (American, British Airways).
 Without immunity, these alliances would be vulnerable to antitrust challenge.
 But immunity is limited: it covers alliances, not mergers.
 Mergers are reviewed by the Department of Justice Antitrust Division under general antitrust law, not by the DOT.

 Foreign Ownership Restrictions.
 49 U.S.C. § 41102(a)(15) and (16) define a "citizen of the U.S." for air carrier licensing: (1) an individual who is a U.S. citizen, (2) a partnership of which each partner is a U.S. citizen, or (3) a corporation where (a) the corporation is organized under U.S. law, (b) its principal place of business is in the U.S., and (c) at least 75% of the outstanding voting interests are owned by U.S. citizens.
 These restrictions—limiting foreign voting interests to 25% and foreign equity interests to 49%—protect U.S. carriers from foreign takeover and ensure that control rests with U.S. citizens.
 They constrain international investment but reflect Congress's view that air transportation is a strategic industry.